 3. Use aromatherapy

 Filling a room with one of your favorite essential-oil based scents can give you an immediate a sense of peace.
 A fresh, sweet or woodsy scent is able to boost your mood and can transport your mind to a soothing place in nature.
-We love lighting a Happiness Candle in our own home to remind us of the seaside or mountain, or adding a little Harmony inside when we need a moment of relaxation with a Tranquility Candle.
+We love lighting a Happiness Candle in our own home to remind us of the seaside or mountain, or adding a little Harmony inside when we need a moment of relaxation and peaceful environment with a Tranquility Candle.

 4. Bring nature inside